 Stride Gaming has responded to the most recent fine against one of the company’s subsidiaries, Daub Alderney.
 The entity was fined to the tune of $9.2 million, which is one of the most substantial fines to this date the UKGC has issued.

 Previously, the watchdog contented itself with hitting 32Red with $2.2 million over a problem gambler dispute.
 However, the case of Daub Alderney merited a penalty on an almost unprecedented level.
-The operator has immediately responded to the sanction, asking for a reduction, as the fine was clearly “excessive and disproportionate [to the offence].”
+The operator has immediately responded to the sanction, asking for a reduction, as the fine was clearly “excessive and disproportionate [to the offense].”

 The polemic, if one is about to begin, is rooted in the recent analysis of the UKGC which has found that the subsidiary is not compliant with the anti-money laundering (AML) and player protection controls.
 The operator has requested that the penalty is cut in half, down to £4 million.